dotnet/systemweb-adapters/docs/framework.md

 ### Proxy Support

 During migration, the .NET Framework application will be moved and will be downstream from a reverse proxy.
-In order for things like port, url, and scheme to be constructed correctly, we must update the values `HttpContext` use.
-This is similar to the [process used on ASp.NET Core](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/proxy-load-balancer).
+In order for things like port, URL, and scheme to be constructed correctly, we must update the values `HttpContext` use.
+This is similar to the [process used on ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/proxy-load-balancer).

 This is done by calling this `ISystemWebAdapterBuilder.AddProxySupport` method and configuring things as desired.